How to Remove Sand from the Pool Bottom

 The Bottom Line

-So, as we have discussed, there are many reasons as to how sand can get into your pool.
+So, as we have discussed, there are many reasons why sand can get into your pool.
 However, the important thing is that you must remove the sand as quickly as possible so that you can enjoy your swim in the pool without getting sand on your feet or your pool looking muddy and dirty.

 michael keenan author